esyede/rakit/packages/docs/data/job.md

 ## Supervisor Configuration

-For production, use Supervisor to run workers automatically:
+For production, use Supervisor to run workers automatically.
+Since `job:runall` exits after each batch, Supervisor's `autorestart` is what keeps it running (`startsecs=0` stops Supervisor from treating the quick exit as a failed start):

 File: `/etc/supervisor/conf.d/rakit-worker.conf`